Feverqwe/twiMonBot/README.md

-Twitch, Youtube Gaming, Mixer, GoodGame and Smashcast monitor
+Twitch, Youtube Gaming, Mixer and GoodGame monitor
 =======

 It bot for telegram.